 Litigation Privilege – additional steps in a litigious or potentially litigious situation

-- If a fact finding investigation is needed, ideally lawyers should be instructed to commission the investigation and report for the dominant purpose of anticipated litigation and on the basis that legal advice is needed; the report should principally look at the causes of the incident and then, as a subsidiary issue, consider what improvements could be made for the future.
+If an internal investigation into an incident, issue or allegation is needed, instruct lawyers to commission the investigation and report for the dominant purpose of anticipated litigation and on the basis that legal advice is needed; the report should principally look at the causes of the incident and any possible exposures as a result and then, as subsidiary issues, consider any other matters such as what improvements could be made for the future.